hamidrezaen/hamidrezaen/README.md

 ## Hi there 👋

 I'm Hamidreza.
-I'm currently learning about Machine Learning (especially Machine Vision) and Computer Networks.
-Oh, and by the way, I'm a Computer Science student at IUST.
+I'm currently learning about Machine Learning (especially Machine Vision) and Computer Networks. \n Oh, and by the way, I'm a Computer Science student at IUST.
 <!--
 **hamidrezaen/hamidrezaen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.